 16. Bring trekking shoes or rent rubber boots

-During winter time, it can rain a lot and the paths are muddy.
+During winter, it rains a lot creating muddy hiking paths.
 If you’re trekking, you’ll want good shoes.
 Some paths can be narrow and with the mud, very slippery.
 Good trekking shoots will give you traction.

 17. No trekking clothes for Sapa…no problem!

-Sapa houses a good handful of shops, selling trekking clothes from shoes to ponchos, backpacks and apparel.
-Some will be knock-off shops selling counterfeit brands such as NorthFace.
+Sapa houses a many shops, selling trekking clothes from shoes to ponchos, backpacks and apparel.
+Be aware: many items are counterfeit brands like NorthFace.

 |Recommended Essentials for Vietnam .
 Click to Shop.|